Bylaws & SOP’s

 No other rights are created by this designation of membership class.

-Section 5: The class of SESHA VOTING MEMBERS shall be composed of all SESHA FELLOWS and ASSOCIATE MEMBERS who are current paid members in good standing.
+Section 5: The class of SESHA VOTING MEMBERS shall be composed of all SESHA FELLOWS and ASSOCIATE MEMBERS.

 (a) SESHA VOTING MEMBERS are eligible to participate on the Nominating Committee and to be a candidate for the Board of Directors, Regional Director, and national, regional, or local office.